davidgiven/cpm65/README.md

 	  system, which can be accessed as either.
 The disk structures used by the other file system are hidden.
 You get about 170kB on a normal disk.

-  - It'll only work on a 1541, and probably only a 1541-II.
+  - It'll only work on a 1541 or a 1571 in compatibility mode.
 Because of the fastloader.
 Sorry.
 Porting it to other drives is perfectly possible, I just haven't done it.

   - This won't work on MAME.
 You'll need VICE to emulate it.

+  - There's a SCREEN driver.

 ### VIC-20 notes